 I read a blog post by Ben Lamorte, VP of marketing and sales at Alight Planning who delivers business and financial planning applications, who askswhy financial reporting tools deliver no business value.
 This led me to think that there are more than a few ways to waste money buying software, but I want to focus on one of the most common ones: assuming that having a new application will automatically improve your business (or believing a vendor who tells you that it will).

-Topics: Planning, Agility, Operational Performance Management (OPM), Reporting, Budgeting, Business Collaboration, Business Performance Management (BPM), Financial Performance Management (FPM), Workforce Performance Management (WPM), innovation
+Topics: Budgeting, Business Collaboration, Business Performance Management (BPM), Financial Performance Management (FPM), Operational Performance Management (OPM), Planning, Reporting, Workforce Performance Management (WPM), Sales